Florian Müller-Plathe: Research

 Müller-Plathe has worked on the molecular simulation of fluids, polymers and materials, with a focus on polymer materials, e.g. interphases, and molecular processes occurring inside them, e.g. permeation.
 His work also includes major development efforts for computational methods, algorithms, models and software.
 Methods which go back to him are the Iterative Boltzmann Inversion (IBI) used for generating systematically coarse-grained polymer models for multiscale modeling, reverse non-equilibrium molecular dynamics (RNEMD) for the calculation of thermal conductivities and shear viscosities, as well as the phantom-wall method for obtaining interfacial free energies for the wetting of solid substrates by complex fluids.

 Awards

 In 2014, Müller-Plathe was awarded the Athene-Award for interdisciplinary teaching by the Giersch-Foundation.
 From 1979 to 1985, he held a scholarship of the Studienstiftung des Deutschen Volkes.

 Memberships

 In 2009, Müller-Plathe was elected a regular member of the class of mathematics and sciences of the Akademie der Wissenschaften und der Literatur, Germany.

-He is a member of the German Bunsen Society for Physical Chemistry (DBG), Theoretical Chemistry.